Wealth in Transition. US Trends for 2022

 And regarding succession planning, Jennifer says she is still witnessing “an increase in earlier age groups asking about estate planning.
 The experience with the pandemic has caused individuals to focus on their planning sooner rather than later, where younger clients with a moderate size of wealth want to make sure that their affairs are in order should they pass away unexpectedly.”

-Living with change
+Living with Constant Change

 Joshua, who is currently working on a cross-jurisdictional restructuring to address actual and anticipated possible tax and political change, and intra-family disputes, finishes by saying that “the two biggest trends are the rapidity and increasingly unpredictable nature of global change in all areas, and the increasing amount of contentiousness in the private wealth field, making it reasonable to assume that everything we do will be analysed at some point with a view towards a possible challenge.”